 Phi Delt Brother Lou Gehrig said, 'Today, I consider myself the luckiest man on the face of the earth,' when he retired from baseball on July 4, 1939 due to ALS.
 Phi Delt brother and LiveLikeLou founder Neil Alexander was inspired and said, 'I feel lucky too,' when he faced the same disease nearly 80 years later.
 Both men lived their lives with courage, strength, and gratitude.
 And both men died from a disease that needs a cure.

-W.L. and his wife Lynn live in Nashville, Tennessee.
-They have three sons, Sean, Will and Kyle, and one daughter, Shannon.
+W.L. and his wife Lynn live in Nashville.
+They have two daughters, Katherine and Shannon, and three sons, Sean, Will and Kyle.

-In 2010, Gaylon launched MorSolutions, a public affairs firm specializing in advocacy and alliance development.
-Gaylon also serves as a policy advisor to The Conafay Group, focusing primarily on advocacy and alliance development efforts.
-Prior to this, Gaylon set the advocacy agenda for a major research-based pharmaceutical company, and helped forge strategic alliances with major national and international health policy associations, professional societies, and patient advocacy groups, around patient education and health policy initiatives, with non-traditional partners as well as Federal government agencies.
-Over the years Gaylon has also consulted with the US Centers for Disease Control and Prevention (CDC) in a variety of public policy and public health advisory positions.
+In 2010, Gaylon launched MorSolutions, a public affairs firm based in Washington, DC, specializing in advocacy and alliance development.
+During this time, he also served as a senior policy and advocacy advisor to The Conafay Group, focused primarily on alliance development.
+Prior to these roles, Gaylon set the advocacy agenda for a major research-based pharmaceutical company and helped forge strategic alliances around key patient education and health policy initiatives with major national and international health policy associations, professional societies, and patient advocacy groups.
+He started his career at the US Centers for Disease Control and Prevention (CDC) where he worked in a variety of public policy and public health positions, with his final role serving as a senior advisor to the CDC Director on policy and communication strategy.

-Gaylon is a brother of the Phi Delta Theta Fraternity and his holds a Bachelor of Business Administration in Economics from Southwestern University, a Master in Public Affairs from the University of Texas at Austin, and a Master of Arts in Literature from Georgia State University.
+Gaylon became a member of the Texas Gamma Chapter of Phi Delta Theta at Southwestern University, where he earned a Bachelors of Business Administration in Economics.
+He also has a Masters in Public Affairs from the University of Texas at Austin, and a Master of Arts in Literature from Georgia State University.

-Gaylon lives with his husband Rick Kinsey and dog Arthur in Lemoyne, Pennsylvania.
+Gaylon lives with his husband Rick in Lemoyne, Pennsylvania.

 Greyson was born and raised in Omaha, Nebraska and is a Phi Delta Theta brother of the Nebraska Alpha Chapter at The University of Nebraska.
 Greyson began his career in the financial industry at the commodity exchanges in Chicago and today is a Registered Investment Advisor for Andorra Capital, LLC providing wealth management advice for his clients.